Buenaventura Durruti: Trade union activism

 Throughout 1918, Durruti kept moving between the cities of Occitania, while keeping in touch with family and friends in León.
 During this time, he came into contact with the Confederación Nacional del Trabajo (CNT), an anarcho-syndicalist trade union.
 Through the CNT, he adopted the political philosophy of anarchism, which he identified with his own revolutionary approach to socialism.
-In January 1919, he returned to Xixón and exchanged information about the CNT's activities in France with local activists that had overseen its growth in Asturias.
+In January 1919, he returned to Gijón and exchanged information about the CNT's activities in France with local activists that had overseen its growth in Asturias.
 He officially joined the CNT while working as a mechanic in La Felguera, before heading to La Robla, where Asturian mineworkers were on strike.
 He then attempted to meet up with some old Leonese friends in Santiago de Compostela, but was arrested by the Civil Guard, who discovered he had evaded conscription.
-He was brought before a Court Martial in Donostia, but with help from friends and his sister Rosa, he managed to escape back to France.
+He was brought before a Court Martial in San Sebastián, but with help from friends and his sister Rosa, he managed to escape back to France.
 By June 1919, he was working as a mechanic in Paris, while keeping up correspondence with Leonese anarchists.
 His friends kept him up to date with the development and growth of the CNT in Spain, prompting him to return to the country in early 1920.
+He relocated to northern Spain, where he supported strikes (including the Riotinto mining strike of 1920) with acts of sabotage and attacks against businesses.